joaoalex/mobile_automation/README.md

 ## Running the Tests

-1. Start emulator in Android studio
-2. Place the apk file in the app/android folder
+1. Place the apk file in the app/android folder
-3. Set capabilities in wdio.conf.js file as per your emulator
+2. Set capabilities in wdio.conf.js
-4. Run the tests: npm run android
+3. Run the tests: npm run android

-## Generating Reports
+## Generating Reports with multiple cucumber-http-report add-on

-Allure reports are generated automatically after running the tests.
-You can view them by navigating to the `reports/allure-results` directory or by allure open in cmd
+cd reports
+#serving static files with http-server
+http-server

 ## Project Structure